 Like most members of the 21st century workforce, I spend the majority of my workday sitting in front of a computer screen1.
 In addition, I have to afford several hours of commuting time every day (usually spent in the train).

-That’s what I have been doing since approximately ten years now.
+That’s what I have been doing for approximately ten years now.

-Despite the absence of physical tasks during these hours and the bad eating habits one is usual prone to, I’ve managed to maintain my appearance and my weight since almost twenty years, and I was more successful with this than virtually everyone I know around my age (the 37-42 year olds).
+Despite the absence of physical tasks during these hours and the bad eating habits one is usual prone to, I’ve managed to maintain my appearance and my weight since almost twenty years, and I was more successful with this than virtually everyone I know in my age bracket (the 37-42 year olds).

 Apart from some hair loss, my appearance (which is not awesome by the way, but decent I suppose) is very similar to my 20s.

 I can’t offer anecdotes how I dropped from 120 kg to 75 kg, because I never exceeded the 79 kg mark, or felt below 73 kg in my adult life (presently I am about 76 kg).